 Note 5: You can prevent the whole mess by dipping new live rocks or corals into the solution first.
 Gorilla crabs can survive even when the rocks are dry.

-Tip 2: If you don’t have the crab but you want them, you can easily find them in online stores.
+Tip 2: If you don’t have the crabs but you want them, you can easily find them in online stores.

-What to do after removing from the main tank?
-Well, most aquarists suggest keeping them in the sump if you have; they’ll eat algae and live only depending on that without any food.
+What should you do after removing the crab from the main tank?
+Most aquarists say to keep them in the sump if you have one; they eat algae and live off it.
 My suggestion is to give food once in a while.
 In case you want to make a separate setup and care for the gorilla crabs, here is the guide for you.

 Gorilla crab care